-This is the critical consideration (updated prior to the FOMC Minutes) On previous form, the March S&P 500 future stalled into its old all-time high, and then US equities struggled to sustain activity above the 3,959.25 previous all-time high by more than \$10 (both a natural rule of thumb and key weekly Oscillator level) through all of that week.
-That is clear on the front month S&P 500 future weekly chart (https://bit.ly/3eY9k5g updated through Friday.)
+Courtesy Repeat of Thursday's critical consideration (see above for the extended US equities psychology into next week) On previous form, the March S&P 500 future stalled into its old all-time high, and then US equities struggled to sustain activity above the 3,959.25 previous all-time high by more than \$10 (both a natural rule of thumb and key weekly Oscillator level) through all of that week.
+That is clear on the front month S&P 500 future weekly chart (https://bit.ly/3eY9k5q updated through Friday.)